plhempel/layered-icet/README.md

 > *****************************************************************************
 >
-> README and installation instructions for IceT
+> README and installation instructions for Layered-IceT.
+This is a fork of IceT
+> and includes the copyright notice from the original IceT library below.
 >
 > Author: Kenneth Moreland (kmorel@sandia.gov)
 >